Kan-E/Automate/README.md

 `automate` is an easy-to-use R package for automated data visualization from count matrix files.
 It has three simplyfied functions for creation of barplot, boxplot, and errorplot.
-The condition number is automatically recognized from count matrix file and then the static analysis is performed.
+The condition number is automatically recognized from count matrix file and then the statical analysis is performed.
 In the case of pairwise comparison, Welch t-test is performed.
 In the case of multiple comparison, TukeyHSD and dunnett test are performed.

+If you are macOS user, automate can be combined with automator, which is a visual scripting technology developed by Apple for automating application workflows.
+Once the setting of folder action is complete, it will become a more useful tool.

 # Input file format
 Input file format must be excel file format (.xlsx) or CSV file format (.csv).